PerumalRamesh05/DSA/README.md

 }

 ```
-Taking the previous algorithm forward, above we have a small logic of Quick Sort(we will study this in detail later).
+__Taking the previous algorithm forward, above we have a small logic of Quick Sort(we will study this in detail later).
 Now in Quick Sort, we divide the list into halves every time, but we repeat the iteration N times(where N is the size of list).
 Hence time complexity will be N*log( N ).
-The running time consists of N loops (iterative or recursive) that are logarithmic, thus the algorithm is a combination of linear and logarithmic.
+The running time consists of N loops (iterative or recursive) that are logarithmic, thus the algorithm is a combination of linear and logarithmic.__

-NOTE: In general, doing something with every item in one dimension is linear, doing something with every item in two dimensions is quadratic, and dividing the working area in half is logarithmic.
+##NOTE**: In general, doing something with every item in __one dimension is linear__, doing something with every item in __two dimensions is quadratic__, and __dividing the working area in half is logarithmic__.